apache/ignite-3/modules/transactions/README.md

 Key -> Tuple (newVal, oldVal, ts) will change after resetting to Key -> Tuple (newVal, null, null) and can be compacted.

+# One phase commit

+Implicit tx can be fast committed if all keys belongs to the same partition.
+TODO asch create ticket

 # SQL and indexes.

 We assume only row level locking in the first approach, which gives us a repeatable_read isolation.